serokell/blog-posts/Haskell and Dimensions/article.md

 error, called at src/Internal/LAPACK.hs:61:31 in hmatrix-0.19.0.0-GJ4OJPujscCE7zmZ8JSwjL:Internal.LAPACK
 ```
 Where is the place of exception?
 Why there are such specific dimensions?
-Where is the place of exception?
 It's real detective work, certainly.
 We launched an inquiry each time when we have dealt with such errors.
 It was quite monotonous and exhausting.
 That’s why we decided to lift dimensions on the type level.
 We wanted to check whether would that be easier to debug.
 The first argument that a great many of errors affect interim array dimensions.
 The second argument that we have information on unsatisfied general conditions rather than some specific numbers of dimensions that depend on input data in the case of type errors.
 The third argument that the chance of runtime error appearance is very low on every acceptable input data at least of error which influenсes the dimensions.
 For these reasons, we decided to try that approach with type-level dimensions.

 #### The definition of matrix